mmohsinkhan/exchange-rates-tracking-app/README.md

 $ cdklocal deploy
 ```

-*TriggerFunction* in CDK is used to execute Lambda during deployment, for populating initial exchange rates data in database.
+*TriggerFunction* in CDK is used to execute Lambda during deployment, for populating initial exchange rates data.
 Localstack does not support *TriggerFunction*.
-After deployment we have to manually invoke the Lambda function once.
+So after deployment Lambda function has be manually invoked once.
 ```bash
 # Get list of deployed Lambda functions
 $ awslocal lambda list-functions